 i.
 Image dimensions may be between .84" to 1.00" in height and between 1.31" to 1.5" in width.

 j.
 A clear space of 5/32 inch (+/- 1/32 inch) on all sides must be maintained between the color image and indicia text.

-Alternate Postage is an electronic postage payment mechanism for single-piece First-Class Mail letters or postcards, addressed to any domestic address by the sender, that weight no more than one ounce each.
-Customers wishing to participate in this program must submit their request in writing to the Manager, New Solutions, Mailing Services, USPS, 475 L’Enfant Plaza SW, Room 5440, Washington, DC 20260-4440.
-Customers participating in the Alternate Postage payment program, must, at a minimum, meet the following requirements:
+[7-11-16] Alternate Postage is an electronic postage payment mechanism for single-piece First-Class Mail letters or postcards, addressed to any domestic address, that weigh no more than one ounce each.
+Customers wishing to participate in this program must submit their request in writing to the Manager, New Solutions, Mailing Services, USPS, 475 L'Enfant Plaza SW, Room 5440, Washington, DC 20260-4440.
+Customers participating in the Alternate Postage payment program must, at a minimum, meet the following requirements:

-d.
-Have approved mailpieces that bear: unique Intelligent Mail barcodes, an approved permit imprint indicia or picture permit imprint indicia and any associated required markings located in the upper-right hand corner of the mailpiece, and a special facing identification mark (FIM E) (see 708.9.2e.).
+c.
+Have approved mailpieces that bear unique or static Intelligent Mail barcodes, an approved permit imprint indicia in the upper-right hand corner of the mailpiece, and a special facing identification mark (FIM E) (see 708.9.2e.).

 The mailer is responsible for proper payment of postage.
 Postage on all mail must be fully prepaid at the time of mailing, except as specifically provided by standard for: